digitalhumani/docs/README.md

 # Raas API

-The RaaS API documentation is generated using the [Jekyll] tool (https://jekyllrb.com/).
+The RaaS API documentation is generated using the [Jekyll](https://jekyllrb.com/) tool.
 This tool allows you to generate html files using markdown format files.

 This model was built by [CloudCannon](http://cloudcannon.com/).